ketatam/SyCo/README.md

 # SyCo
-Official Implementation of our Paper "Lift Your Molecules: Molecular Graph Generation in Latent Euclidean Space" (ICML 2024 GRaM Workshop)
+Official Implementation of our Paper "Lift Your Molecules: Molecular Graph Generation in Latent Euclidean Space" (ICLR 2025)

 ## Code coming soon